Some folks had good news about gold over the past few weeks, and some had bad news.

 You've already learned that to have any gold of your own, you had to earn the wealth to pay for it, sometimes coin by coin.
 You paid one price in dollars; you paid another price worrying about its safety; and you paid a price watching the steady decay of law, society, and the paper dollar that might signal one day you'll need your gold just to survive.

-Today, I ask you to consider doing some work to ensure you keep it for yourself, your family, and to bequeath to your children.
+Today, I ask you to consider doing some work to ensure you keep it for yourself, and your family, and to bequeath to your children.

 The Tragedy of Not Planning Ahead